musevlt/mpdaf/doc/pixtable.rst

 ========================================

 .. note::
-   This self-calibration method is available in the DRS since version 2.4, with the ``autocalib="deepfield"`` parameter.
+   The self-calibration method is available in the DRS since version 2.4, with the ``autocalib="deepfield"`` parameter.
 This should be prefered as it is more efficient (no need to save the Pixtable to read it in MPDAF), includes a few bug fixes, and allows to use the DRS sky-subtraction after the autocalib.
+New DRS versions may also include more features.
+The implementation in MPDAF will be removed in the future.

 The `~mpdaf.drs.PixTable` class has a `~mpdaf.drs.PixTable.selfcalibrate`
 method, which can be used to apply a self-calibration method on a pixel table